 Case studies: focus groups will be conducted with families touched by CHIP and Medicaid programs.
 No small businesses or entities will be impacted.

-Case study: site visits, however, will gather in-depth information and insights from a variety of stakeholders at both state and local level organizations in a range of sizes.
+Case studies: site visits, however, will gather in-depth information and insights from a variety of stakeholders at both state and local level organizations in a range of sizes.
 At the state level, interviews will likely include officials responsible for CHIP and Medicaid administration, public health and maternal and child health officials, governors’ health policy staff, state legislators and their staffs, family and child advocates, vendors under contract with the state (such as those responsible for eligibility review and plan enrollment), and providers representing such groups as the American Academy of Pediatrics and the state Primary Care Association.
 At the local level interviews will likely include county social services administrators, front-line eligibility workers, local public health officials, managed care organizations, health insurance plans, representatives of the business and employer communities, local clinic- and office-based pediatric providers, and community-based organizations involved with outreach.

 In order to minimize the burden on small organizations within our site visit sample, ASPE plans to keep the site visits short, to interview only the relevant stakeholders at any given organization, and to ask only questions that contribute to the analytic purposes of the site visits.
 See Attachment C1-C4 and D for a draft of the site visit and focus moderator protocols.